suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Compatibility Check Template

-The compatibility check ensures that devices only install compatible images.
+The compatibility check ensures that Recipients only install compatible images.
 In this template all information is contained in the common block and the following sequence of operations are used:

 - Set Component Index directive (see {{suit-directive-set-component-index}})